 The first of the two collections presented in this volume consists of British military and intelligence records from the de Valera Papers in UCD Archives.
 These papers were given to de Valera in 1967 when he was President of Ireland and contain documents not available in other archives in Ireland or Britain.
 Extending from March 1916 to the spring of 1917, they contain correspondence between the Irish Executive at Dublin Castle and the Irish Command at Parkgate Street, and between GHQ Home Forces, the War Office and the British Cabinet in London.
 Included are reports on the activities of Sinn Féin and the Irish Volunteers, the Rising in Dublin and the subsequent executions and aftermath.
 The second collection of documents consists of the 1916 papers of Andrew Bonar Law.
 Bonar Law was the leader of the Conservative Party who in December 1916 became Chancellor of the Exchequer and Leader of the Commons.
 The papers place the Rising within the context of the First World War and the need to secure active American support for the British war effort.
 They include descriptions of the fighting in Dublin, and the arrest and execution of the leaders including Roger Casement.
 The Bonar Law documents also chart the British government's efforts to find a political solution in the wake of the Rising, notably the Lloyd George proposals in the early summer of 1916.
 Recruiting for the war, the threat of conscription, and the gradual decline of John Redmond and the Irish Party are other prominent subjects in 1916-17.
-ISBN 978-1-906865-31-3, €40, 2016 Deirdre McMahon lectures in 20th century history at Mary Immaculate College, Limerick.
-COMMEMORATIVE EDITIONS Eoin MacNeill: memoir of a revolutionary scholar Brian Hughes, editor
+ISBN 978-1-906865-31-3, €40, 2018 Deirdre McMahon lectured in 20th century history at Mary Immaculate College, Limerick until her retirement in 2017.
+Analecta Hibernica 47 James Kelly, editor